 His miraculous virgin birth, His death on the cross (standing in our place) taking all the sins of the world upon Himself, and repairing the gap between God and man through His awesome blood.
 We believe in His supernatural and powerful resurrection from the dead, His present day healing ministry to bind up the broken-hearted and heal wounds, and in His soon, coming return for His people.

-For holy living and to be His witness, spokesperson, mouth piece, example, and ambassadors in growing the Kingdom of God.
+The evident work and power of the Holy Spirit in our lives in for today.
+For holy living and to be His witness, spokesperson, mouthpiece, example, and ambassadors in growing the Kingdom of God.

 We believe that a Christian ought to display an extravagant affection for Jesus Christ and be enthusiastically involved in His Mission, “that none should perish.
 We believe God’s mandate for Christians is summed up in Matthew 28:18-20 and Mark 16:15-17.
 He commands us to “go,” whether that is in our schools, work places, home, city, state, or other nation.
 We ought to “go” and tell them of Jesus’s love and forgiveness and healing power for their lives.
 It is crucial that a Christian “follow-through” and serve those they have had an opportunity to introduce to Jesus by encouraging the ongoing redemptive work of God in their lives and make disciples by teaching and training them in the Word of God.
 Then released in their God-given purposes proclaiming the Good News of Jesus to the whole world (Matthew 24:14).

-Influence without control – Godly influence is the by-product of a life lived in the presence God, It embraces godly standards, is motivated by godly ideals, demonstrates godly practices, and is empowered by the Holy Spirit.
+A follower of Jesus should walk in Godly authority.
+Influence without control.
+Godly influence is the by-product of a life lived in the presence of God.
+This type of life embraces godly standards, is motivated by godly ideals, demonstrates godly practices, and is empowered by the Holy Spirit.
 It is authority that is selfless and under the constraints of the Holy Spirit following the foot steps of Jesus.

 It is imperative to create an environment that fosters communication, unity, and growth.
 As Fuel International nurtures cross-cultural relationships and partnerships with national workers, ministers must remain sensitive to cross-cultural values and beliefs, and gain trust among those who will become friends and partners in the Faith.

-That to accomplish the “task” of the Great Commission, all vision, plans, strategies, goals and activities be immersed in committed prayer
+To accomplish the “task” of the Great Commission, all vision, plans, strategies, goals, and activities must be immersed in committed prayer.

 It was the prayer life that Jesus lived and modeled that caused his disciples to ask him, “Lord teach us to pray.”
 All the techniques and strategies for organizational growth and partnerships, apart from prayer, will be in vain.
 Through prayer the believer is connected to God and it is His enablement that allows us to do the work of the ministry.
 Prayer must be an attitude of the heart and a state of being.